Simple GNNs with Low Rank Non-parametric Aggregators: Experiments

-Lastly, we carry out an ablation relative to the spectral truncation factor $r$.
-Larger spectral truncations have the benefit of accelerating model execution at the potential cost of performance.
-Figure~\ref{fig:truncations} demonstrates how performance degrades gradually with the truncation factor.
-The rate at which performance degrades seems to be dependent on the dataset, but most benchmarks retain $\sim$90\% performance even after a 50\% spectral trunctation.
-In special cases like Squirrel and Chameleon, performance is even seen to increase at larger truncation values.
+\textbf{Spectral Truncation Factor ($r$):} For this experiment, both the matrix representation and the choice of kernel have been selected based on best validation with truncation factor $r$ fixed for the extent of each sub-experiment.
+Figure~\ref{fig:truncations} demonstrates the effect of truncation on performance and how it gradually degrades with the truncation percentage.
+The rate at which performance degrades seems dependent on the dataset, but most benchmarks retain $\sim$90\% performance even after a 40\% spectral truncation.
+In special cases like Squirrel and Chameleon, performance can be seen to increase at larger truncation values.

+\textbf{Alleviating Kernel Dependent Performance:} For this experiment, we explore the affects of kernel choice for the \textsc{LR Kernel} model.
+In particular, we focus on the performance impact of kernel choice for the directed dataset benchmarks.
+Rather than reporting mean accuracies, Figure~\ref{fig:low_full_comp} shows the full violin plot of test split performances for each kernel-dataset combination.
+We notice a \emph{homogenization} of results, where the choice of kernel is negligible to the overall SSNC performance.
+We stress however that this solution is partial, as the same order of homogenization is not observed for the other undirected datasets.
+Identifying relevant graph statistics which may describe this homogenization discrepancy is something which is left to future work.